andrasq/node-qbson/README.md

 Supported Types
 ---------------

-All BSON data types are supported, even the deprecated ones (except Float128).
+All BSON data types are supported, even the deprecated ones.
 The JavaScript native data types are automatically converted to the equivalent BSON type, non-native types are specified using helper classes (see below).